The Start2Finish Scientific Advisory Group (SAG) was formed in 2011, providing Start2Finish with stellar, highly respected national research support.

 Dr. Willms has published over two hundred research articles and monographs pertaining to youth literacy, children’s health, the accountability of schooling systems, and the assessment of national reforms.
 He also played a lead role in developing the questionnaires for Canada’s National Longitudinal Survey of Children and Youth (NLSCY) and the OECD’s Programme for International Student Assessment (PISA).
 Recently, Willms and his colleagues designed the Early Years Evaluation (EYE), an instrument for the direct assessment of children’s developmental skills at ages 3 to 6, and Tell Them From Me, an evaluation system for the continuous monitoring of school climate and student engagement and wellness.

 In 2002, Dr. Sharratt was named Superintendent of Curriculum and Instructional Services in York Region District School Board (YRDSB) and is Research Associate for YRDSB, coordinating external research focused on increasing student achievement.
-She is also lead author of Realization: The Change Imperative in Deepening District-Wide Reform, co-authored with Michael Fullan.
-Dr Sharratt’s research focus includes whole System Reform and increasing ALL Students’ Achievement through Intentional Assessment and Instructional Practices.
+She is also the lead author of Realization: The Change Imperative in Deepening District-Wide Reform, co-authored with Michael Fullan.
+Dr. Sharratt’s research focus includes whole System Reform and increasing ALL Students’ Achievement through Intentional Assessment and Instructional Practices.

 Dr. Vaillancourt’s research examines the links between aggression and bio-psychosocial functioning and mental health, with particular focus on bully-victim relations.
 Dr. Vaillancourt is currently leading a Community-University Research Alliance on the prevention and intervention of bullying which is funded by the Social Sciences and Humanities Research Council of Canada and the Canadian Institutes for Health Research.